Axis Dependency

 In the PreCorr tab, right-click on the tree space and select “Add Target” to add a target axis, i.e., “y”.

-Then, right-click on the target “y” and select “Add Variable”, choosing “x” as the dependency axis.
+Then, right-click on the target “y” and select “Add new Variable”, choosing “x” as the variable axis.

 Now, when you enter a target position for “x” in the Motor tab and click Go, the motor will move “x” to the specified position and “y” will automatically be set to half of “x”.